Shane Bieber: Professional career

-Cleveland Indians / Guardians

-Minor leagues
+Draft and minor leagues

+Bieber was drafted by the Cleveland Indians in the fourth round of the 2016 Major League Baseball draft.
 Bieber signed and made his professional debut with the Mahoning Valley Scrappers, where he spent the whole season, posting a 0.38 ERA in 24 innings.
 He spent 2017 with the Lake County Captains, Lynchburg Hillcats, and Akron RubberDucks, pitching to a combined 10–5 record with a 2.86 ERA in 28 starts between the three teams.

 On May 25, 2018, Bieber pitched a rain-shortened seven-inning no-hitter for the Triple-A Columbus Clippers against the Gwinnett Stripers.